JJfriends/CyberPatriotScripts/README.md

 Made for team 1333 for the year 2022-2023, created by JJfriends (some random 9th grader)

+BTW You can't use these scripts during rounds bc that's cheating and the cyber police will be after your ass

 These scripts do most things like:
 - Adapter settings
 - Auditing